kapodaca0403/kapodaca0403/README.md

 ## 💬 About
  My name is K'trina Apodaca.
 I have a background in fraud and decided to add a little coding into the mix.
-I am currently working on a site for pen-pals.
+I am currently working on a event planner website for someone.
 A little Something I wanted to work on after bootcamp!
 And I am more than open to collab so, please feel free to reach out!
 - Fun fact: I am an anime connoisseur, haha.
 If you have any good manga/anime recommendations let me know!!

 ## Portfolio